exercism/elixir/exercises/shared/.docs/tests.md

 A number of useful command-line options exist that control which tests are executed based on past or current execution, such as:

-* `--failed`: runs only tests that failed the last time they ran
+* `--failed` - runs only tests that failed the last time they ran
-* `--max-failures`: the suite stops evaluating tests when this number of test failures is reached.
+* `--max-failures` - the suite stops evaluating tests when this number of test failures is reached
-* `--seed`: seeds the random number generator used to randomize the order of tests;
+* `--seed` - seeds the random number generator used to randomize the order of tests;
 `--seed 0` disables randomization so the tests in a single file will always be ran in the same order they were defined in
-* `--stale`: runs only tests which reference modules that changed since the last time tests were ran with `--stale`
+* `--stale` - runs only tests which reference modules that changed since the last time tests were ran with `--stale`

 Documentation: